top of page

 The Long-Term Question

-A cat resting on a bed
+A cat resting for the long term, on a questioning human.

 Just a few moments ago, I was very mad at my cat for breaking a few of my coffee cups by mistake.
 He really likes hanging out in my kitchen sink.
-Then, I looked at the broken cups, which sure are replaceable, and looked at my cat, who was afraid of my anger at him.
+Then, I looked at the broken cups, which surely are replaceable, and looked at my cat, who was afraid of my anger at him.

-It was then when I asked myself, what is better: cups that I can replace with a bit of cash, including those who have yet to be crushed, or Maimon, my cat, who is just 11 months old, and is basically my only intimate companion in my self-imposed hermitage in the Israeli countryside, who provides me someone I can hug and kiss as long as he likes it (and he sure does).
+My cat, who is just 11 months old, and is basically my only intimate companion in my self-imposed solitude from the planet.
+He provides me someone I can hug and kiss as long as he likes it (and he sure does).

 Which of those do you think is better: easily-replaceable tools or a loving, loyal pet?
-Of course, the latter is the very likely answer, and yet, in the heat of the moment, where we are caught up off guard, we support the former, and are angry at the clueless latter.
+Of course, the latter is the very likely answer, and yet, in the heat of the moment, where we are caught off guard, we support the former, and are angry at the clueless latter.

 That is because the temporary emotion roots us against the long-term benefit, for they are responsible for the emotion to come up in the first place.
 They can make us forget, at least for a few moments, how much we actually love the latter, as we are angry or furious at them, for taking away from us things whose loss is not that bad overall.

-That is because, even if your broken property could've remained forever (theoretically), your dearest living beings do not, as they will either die before you or after you, along with their memory of what kind of a caregiver, pet owner, or parent you've been to them.
+That is because, even if your broken property would have remained forever (theoretically), your dearest living beings do not, as they will either die before you or after you, along with their memory of what kind of a caregiver, pet owner, or parent you've been to them.
 They can't last as much as an inanimate object can, so they have even more of a reason to be appreciated over broken property.

-That is what can be called the Long-Term Question: what is better to prefer in order to have and preserve, with the least degree of loss, even if there will be loss nonetheless.
-In my case, the cups won't fix themselves, and have been thrown to the trash can anyways; nothing can redeem them, but what can be obviously maintained is my relationship with my dear cat whom I adopted last year when he was but a tiny kitten who could sleep on my shoulder.
+In my case, the cups won't fix themselves, and have been thrown to the trash can anyways; nothing can redeem them, but what can be obviously maintained is my relationship with my dear cat whom I adopted last year.
+He was but a tiny kitten who could sleep on my shoulder.

 Therefore, whether something negative has occurred, like your kid drawing on your apartment's wall, or your dog mistaking a book for a chew toy, if you really love them, you still need to remind them somehow that despite the damage they have done, you still hold them dear to your heart, even if they did something that made you angry at them.
 You should forgive them.

-Philosophically, we can say that compassion is indeed the imperative component to any genuine, loving relationship: The ability to still recognize and show love to those who are bound to you and/or vice versa.
 Even if the object that was destroyed was very dear to you, like something that was passed down from generations, we should still remind ourselves that it is better to lose that specific object, than lose that object along with the love that once has been between two or more people or pets.

 Likewise, the Long-Term Question can be used in any other field in life, because we can learn from it that most often than not, it is the benefit of the long-term that matters more than a loss that has short-term consequences; consequences that can be overcome easily than the wounds of a broken heart.